microcks/microcks.github.io/using/index.md

 			<h3 class="arvo">Loading samples</h3>
 			<p>
-				We provide for new different samples that illustrate different ways of creating service definitions.
-The 2 firsts are definition files realized using SoapUI.
-The third one is a definition file built using Postman.
+				We provide different samples that illustrate different ways of creating service definitions.
+The 2 firsts are definition files realized using SoapUI and demonstrating SOAP and REST services.
+The third one is a definition file built using Postman and demonstrating the famous Petstore API.
 Using the <b>Jobs</b> entry point from home screen or top navigation bar, use the Job management page to add 3 new jobs.
 For each, you will be asked a name and a repository URL.
 Use the informations below:
 				<ul>
 					<li>Hello SOAP Service : <code>https://raw.githubusercontent.com/microcks/microcks/master/samples/HelloService-soapui-project.xml</code></li>
 					<li>Hello REST API : <code>https://raw.githubusercontent.com/microcks/microcks/master/samples/HelloAPI-soapui-project.xml</code></li>